 World Central Kitchen is committed reducing food insecurity in Puerto Rico by offering direct funding and partnership grants to food related small businesses and small holder farms.
 Our support is intended to help our grantees recover after suffering damages from hurricanes and other natural disasters as well as increase their capacity for food growing, distribution and sales over the long-term.

-The spring 2019 Plow-to-Plate applications are now open.
-Please read the requirements below before beginning your application.
+The spring 2019 Plow-to-Plate applications are now closed.
+Please check back for our next application opening in the fall.